Sitecore/XM-Cloud-Introduction/README.md

 ## 💻+🌏 Running in Edge Development Mode without Docker

-### Initialize your repository for Edge Development Mode with Docker
+### Initialize your repository for Edge Development Mode without Docker
 First initialize your repo using the `.init/ps1` script, you will need to pass in the `-Edge_Token` & `-EdgeNoDocker` parameters to ensure that the repository is correct initialised.

 ```ps1